 Postpartum Sitz Bath Herbs (soothes & heals the perineal area after birth.
 This is one of our most popular products - a "must have" according to our customers!)

-After Pain Relief Tincture (For afterpains, which can be even more painful than labor pains.
+After Pain Ease Tincture (For afterpains, which can be even more painful than labor pains.
 This one is also a must for moms having their second or subsequent babies.)

 Healing Salve (apply to baby's bottom at each diaper change to provide easy and effortless removal of baby's sticky first poops (meconium).